Towards neural reinforcement learning for large deviations in nonequilibrium systems with memory: Memory-dependent stochastic processes

 The trajectory perspective is useful for studying the statistical properties of various physical quantities that provide specific insights about the system.
 We are especially interested in the behavior of quantities over extremely long timescales, analogous to the \textit{thermodynamic limit} in equilibrium statistical physics.
 In this work we focus on stochastic dynamics that lead to time-homogeneous processes that lead to a well-defined stationary state.
 In the time-homogeneous Markov case, this condition is met when the ergodic property holds \cite{ctmc_ergodicity}, but non-Markov processes may need to satisfy further criteria.
 For semi-Markov systems, with rates in the extended state space of configurations and waiting times that do not depend on the process time, then a stationary state is guaranteed if, along with the ergodic property, the waiting-time distributions have finite moments \cite{ctrw_semi_Markov, semi_ctrw_asymptotics}.

 An important quantity of interest in nonequilibrium statistical physics is the time-integrated current $J(\omega(t))$, which counts directed jumps in the trajectory $\omega(t)$; here and in the following we often suppress the dependence on initial time $t_0$ in the notation for the trajectory.
 For example, in the CTRW case, one can define a current by counting all particle jumps across the system lattice with the current incremented or decremented based on whether a forward or a backward jump occurs.
 Alternatively, one can choose to count the current across particular bonds or a subset of bonds as we shall see in the multi-particle examples of section 5.2.
 These definitions are closely related and we will use the symbol $J(\omega(t))$ for a generic current with the time antisymmetric property.
-Note that if the system is at \textit{equilibrium}, the time-averages of all currents in the system are zero.
-This is a sufficient condition for equilibrium in Markov systems.
-In the semi-Markov case, it is necessary but may not be sufficient.
+Note that if the system is at \textit{equilibrium}, the time averages of all currents in the system are zero.
+We define equilibrium here as process symmetry under time reversal, i.e., time-reversed trajectories being statistically indistinguishable from forward trajectories.
+In a Markov system, the statement that the currents between \textit{all} pairs of states are zero is equivalent to the detailed-balance condition which is well-known to be necessary and sufficient for equilibrium.\footnote{This implicitly requires that, if a transition $x\to x'$ is possible, then the reverse transition $x' \to x$ is also possible.} However, in the semi-Markov case, zero currents are necessary but not sufficient for equilibrium.
+To be precise, for a semi-Markov system to be in equilibrium it must obey both the principle of direction-time independence, such that the jump probabilities are independent of waiting times, and a detailed-balance condition on those jump probabilities \cite{chari_94, conditions_for_reversibility}.
+As an example of a nonequilibrium semi-Markov system with zero currents, one may easily imagine a continuous-time random walk where the waiting times for forward and backward jumps have different distributions but the same mean.

-For systems out-of-equilibrium, the long-time behavior of currents is often more interesting.
+For out-of-equilibrium systems, the long-time behavior of currents is often more interesting.
 When one has a nonequilibrium stationary state \cite{NESS, NESS_2}, time-intensive currents $j=J(\omega(t))/{t}$ generically converge to typical (nonzero) values with well-defined moments for large but finite times.
 Fluctuations away from the typical values correspond to exponentially rare events.
 The study of such rare events is the main subject of this paper.

 As rare events by definition occur far away from typical trajectories, observing them in simulations via the Gillespie method becomes very inefficient.
 One idea towards developing an efficient simulation procedure is by \textit{tilting} or exponential reweighting of trajectory ensembles as suggested by the thermodynamic partition function,